-I'm a firm believer that everyone needs an amazing banana bread recipe in their repertoire!
-So today I'm sharing our family's favorite, go-to recipe for the best banana bread ever!
-It's buttery, moist, and loaded with banana flavor.
-Plus it's easy to make and most definitely the best way to use overripe bananas!
+I’m a firm believer that everyone needs an amazing banana bread recipe in their repertoire!
+So today I’m sharing our family’s favorite, go-to recipe for the best banana bread ever.

-It took me many years and lots of testing and tweaking to finally arrive at this banana bread recipe and feel like I can truly claim that it is the best of the best.
-It only takes a handful of simple ingredients and a few minutes to make, and I promise you will LOVE it as much as we do!
+It took me many years and lots of testing and tweaking to finally be able to say I created the best banana bread recipe ever.
+It only takes a handful of simple ingredients and a few minutes to make, and I promise you will love it as much as we do.

 The Best Banana Bread: Ingredients & Substitutions

-- Overripe Bananas.
-Buy some extra bananas and let them get extra brown just to make this recipe!
-If you use yellow/green bananas (which are seen in the photograph below, but are only for show, the mashed bananas were super brown and therefore not very photogenic), your bread will lack moisture and sweetness.
+• Overripe Bananas.
+Buy some extra bananas and let them get extra brown just to make this recipe.
+If you use yellow/green bananas your bread will lack moisture and sweetness.
+If using frozen, overripe bananas, let them thaw to room temperature and mix them together (including any water that is released in thawing) before proceeding with the recipe.

-- Granulated sugar.
-I use organic cane sugar or regular white sugar.
+• Granulated sugar.
+Use organic cane sugar or white sugar.

-- Brown Sugar.
-This recipe calls for light brown sugar, but if you want a little more molasses flavor you may use dark brown sugar instead!
+• Brown Sugar.
+This recipe calls for light brown sugar, but if you want a richer molasses flavor, use dark brown sugar.

-- All-purpose flour.
+• All-purpose flour.
 For the best results I recommend using all-purpose flour.
 However bread flour also works well in this banana bread recipe.
-You could substitute up to ¾ cup of the flour with whole wheat pastry flour...but it will change the final product slightly.
+You can substitute up to ¾ cup of the flour with whole wheat pastry flour.
 For a gluten-free version, use 1:1 all purpose gluten-free baking flour.

-Looking for a healthier banana bread recipe?
-Then try my beloved Paleo Banana Bread or this Double Chocolate Chocolate Zucchini Banana Bread!
-This healthy banana bread is so good!
-This classic pumpkin bread is another favorite quick bread of ours too!
+Looking for a different banana bread recipe?
+Then try my beloved Paleo Banana Bread or this Double Chocolate Chocolate Zucchini Banana Bread.
+This healthy banana bread is so good.
+Or try pumpkin banana bread & peanut butter banana bread!

 This banana bread recipe is easy to make, but lets walk through the process step-by-step so that you all end up with perfect banana bread every single time!
 And don't forget to watch the video.